VideojogosLusofona/fdg_2023_website/docs/author-information.md

 for graduate students willing to network and bring their papers to Lisbon, and offer more opportunities for individuals to present their papers.

-More information on how to apply for these funds will be published soon.
+More information on the SASDG Grant can be found at on the [official website](http://sasdg.org/tap.html), while application forms can be done by following this [link](https://docs.google.com/forms/d/e/1FAIpQLSccak2zC98emiA9NyDnk9MISiK6vNtYesrngL_7M6cGbX6Nmw/formrestricted)

 ## Remote Options and Presentations